rodrigoprieto/TrendCoreOB/README.md

 - Parses the data into a Pandas DataFrame, calculating the time for each bid and ask wall.
 - Sets up a [Telegram bot](https://t.me/obtracker_bot) for retrieving the Order Book information.
 - Outputs the parsed data to the Telegram bot using the /data command.
+- You can also configure the bot as per your needs by using the /wallsize and /distance commands.
+- Type /help to get more information about how the bot works.

+Have fun, and see you there 👉 [Link to Telegram bot](https://t.me/obtracker_bot)

 ## Installation